All Episodes

 No, I think Clinton and Yeltsin are perhaps not the best representatives of the human species.

-All right, very quickly, I just heard that element 114 has been created, and it lasted about 30 seconds, which is quite a long time, and they're looking ahead now to element 115, and they're thinking that element 115, when they create it, might actually be Stable?
+All right, very quickly, I just heard that element 114 has been created, and it lasted about 30 seconds, which is quite a long time.

 Could that be?

-Yeah, first of all, these elements usually last us for, you know, billionths of a second, nanoseconds, right?
+Yeah, first of all, these elements usually last just for, you know, billionths of a second.

-However, when I was at Berkeley getting my PhD there in the early 1970s, there was a theory kicking around, which has since blossomed into a much larger theory, that says that when you slam heavy ions together, And you start to build elements that are huge, way beyond uranium.
+However, when I was at Berkeley getting my PhD there in the early 1970s, there was a theory kicking around, which has since blossomed into a much larger theory, that says that when you slam heavy ions together and you start to build elements that are huge,

-Then there could be what is called an island of stability, where there's a small pocket of elements with very large masses, which are in fact stable, or at least stable compared to these billionths of a second lifespans.
+way beyond uranium, then there could be what is called an island of stability, where there's a small pocket of elements with very large masses, which are in fact stable, or at least stable compared to these billionths of a second lifespan.

 And there's some speculation that they're approaching that with 115.

-Yeah, I haven't kept up with that, so I'm not sure exactly what the numbers are, but it was announced a few months ago.
+Yeah, I haven't kept up with that, so I'm not sure exactly what the numbers are, but it was announced a few months ago that we've created these super heavy elements that are way beyond nobelium.

-There's been the speculation that we could create these super elements that are what are called a meta stable
+And there's then the speculation that we could create these super elements that are what are called metastable.

-They would be stable for a long period of time compared to ordinary elements
+They would be stable for long periods of time compared to ordinary elements, and they would represent a new state of matter.

-Who doesn't know the answer to this question?
-What good would that do us?
+On behalf of everybody out there who doesn't know the answer to this question, what good would that do us?

 Well, in the short term, probably nothing.